 It’s even harder being out of shape.
-I’ve decided to start working out again.
+I’ve decided to start working out again and I am now more conscious about weight management.
 These days working on my abs feels like working out while being 9-months pregnant because I am so out of shape and my stomach is so massive.
 When I sit down, my stomach literally touches my lap.
 It disgusts me.
 When did this happen?

 I wish I were one of those women who didn’t care what size her clothes were, what her body looked like in clothes or what people thought of her looks.
 It’s weird because while I couldn’t care less what people think of my opinions or beliefs or me as a person, I have always been consumed by what people might think of what I look like, more specifically my body.
 Believe me, I’ve tried to change my way of thinking but still, I feel like being fat is my biggest and most embarrassing failure in life.

 I’ve been binge watching TLC shows about being overweight; My 600 lb. life and My Big Fat Fabulous Life.
 I find myself baffled that people have let themselves get that overweight.
 Then afraid it could happen to me.
 Unfortunately, I cannot relate to finding fabulousness in being overweight at all but I am glad others can love their bodies at all sizes.